BracaQA/AlfaProject/README.md

 <ChromeDriver>

 ### TravelsLogin
-POM pribavlja elemente označene na slici.
-Napisan je test (**TravelsLogInTest**) koji ispituje login korisnika.
+Page Object Model with Page Factory is used to find HTML elements of site.
+**TravelsLogInTest** check admin login.
 ![](https://i.imgur.com/a6m77VK.png)

 ### TravelsMenu
 Left side of site is tested -  TravelsMenu.
 PageFactory is used to finds elements.
-Test **TravelsMenuCheckTest** test menu, and all pages.
+**TravelsMenuCheckTest** tests menu and all pages.

 ![](https://i.imgur.com/L5q0mUP.png)